This blog has been updated after Microsoft Ignite 2020.

-The new Management portal integration is completely build on ARM, which means that permissions can be managed via role-based access control (RBAC).
-All the deployment objects of WVD e.g. host pools, workspaces etc are objects within your Azure subscription.
+The new Management portal integration is completely built on ARM, which means that permissions can be managed via role-based access control (RBAC).
+All the deployment objects of WVD e.g. host pools, workspaces, etc are objects within your Azure subscription.
 This makes it easier to manage and automate your environment.

 See below the most important differences and changes of classic WVD (non-ARM) and WVD ARM-based via the Azure Portal.

 Differences from a more high-level component architecture.
 One important name change is the switch from tenant to Workspace.

 With the new ARM-based – spring update release of Windows Virtual Desktop being available.
 We also have the option to do more user session troubleshooting directly from the Azure Portal.
 The users menu option gives us the option to search for users, see their active sessions, application assignment, and send them messages during maintenance work.